HuyaneMatsu/hata/docs/topics/embedded_activity_launch.md

 # Introduction

-Even tho hata does not cover embedded activity development tools, launching embedded activities is actually done through application commands.
+Launching embedded activities is done through application commands.
 If you are not planning to use embedded activities in your application, you probably don't need to continue reading this topic.

 If you are still here you already may have enabled embedded activities in your application in the Discord developer portal or are just curious about the secrets this feature contains.